 b.
 Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-20 and in compliance with all applicable ASOPs.

 c.
-Senior Management on Internal Controls – A certification from senior management regarding the effectiveness of internal controls with respect to the principle-based valuation, as provided in Section 12B(2) of Model #820.
+Senior Management on Internal Controls – A certification from senior management regarding the effectiveness of internal controls with respect to the principle-based valuation under VM-20, as provided in Section 12B(2) of Model #820.

 d.
 Qualified Actuary on Interest Rate and Volatility Risks – Certification, by the qualified actuary assigned responsibility under VM-G for a group of policies that qualifies for exclusion from the requirement to calculate a stochastic reserve under the provisions of VM-20, Section 6.A.1.a.iii, that this group of policies is not subject to material interest rate risk or asset return volatility risk.

 e.
-Qualified Actuary on Accordance with Model #820 and VM-20 – Certification by the qualified actuary, for the groups of policies for which responsibility was assigned, that the principle-based valuation was performed in accordance with the relevant sections of Model #820 and VM-20.
+Qualified Actuary on Accordance with VM-20 and Model #820 – Certification by the qualified actuary, for the groups of policies for which responsibility was assigned, that the principle-based valuation was performed in accordance with the requirements outlined in VM-20 and the relevant sections of Model #820.

 f.
-Qualified Actuary on Assumptions and Margins – Certification by the qualified actuary, for the groups of policies for which responsibility was assigned, that the assumptions used in the principle-based valuation, other than assumptions used for risk factors that are prescribed or stochastically modeled, are prudent estimate assumptions and the margins applied therein are appropriate.
+Qualified Actuary on Assumptions and Margins – Certification by the qualified actuary, for the groups of policies for which responsibility was assigned, that the assumptions used in the principle-based valuation under VM-20, other than assumptions used for risk factors that are prescribed or stochastically modeled, are prudent estimate assumptions and the margins applied therein are appropriate.

-14. Closing Paragraph – A closing paragraph with the signature, credentials, title, telephone number and email address of the qualified actuary, the company name and address, and the date signed.
+14. Closing Paragraph – A closing paragraph with the signature, credentials, title, telephone number and e-mail address of the qualified actuary, the company name and address, and the date signed.

-D. Variable Annuity PBR Actuarial Report
+E. VA Summary – The PBR Actuarial Report shall contain a VA Summary of the critical elements of all sub-reports of the VA Report as detailed in Section 3.F.
+In particular, this VA Summary shall include:

+1. Materiality – A description of the rationale for determining whether a decision, information, assumption, risk, or other element of a principle-based valuation under VM-21 has a material impact on the modeled reserve.
+Such rationale could include criteria such as a percentage of reserves, a percentage of surplus, and/or a specific monetary value, as appropriate.

+2. Material Risks – A summary of the material risks within the principle-based valuation under VM-21 subject to close monitoring by the board, the company, the qualified actuary, or any regulators in jurisdictions in which the company is licensed.
+Include any summary metrics used to monitor the risk, such as the level of in-the-moneyness by benefit type as of the valuation date.
+Also, include any significant information required to be provided to the board pursuant to VM-G, such as elements materially inconsistent with the company’s overall risk assessment processes.

+3. Changes in Reserve Amounts – A description of any material changes in reserve amounts from the prior year and an explanation for the changes, including the results of any supporting analysis such as an attribution analysis or waterfall chart.
+A table shall be attached to the summary, listing the aggregate reserve amount, reserve component amounts, and key statistics for the business valued under VM-21, including but not limited to the stochastic reserve, additional standard projection amount, alternative methodology reserve, account values, cash surrender value, and contract count.
+A template is provided below for reference.